 We are affected deeply by the factors that surround us.
 A bad day at the office could make the jovial kids at home irritating.
 One may be driving the most luxurious car, but when challenged with family troubles it could hardly give any happiness.
 What I realized, our mind was a very complicated machine, it weighs in all the factors surrounding us, and the happiness was merely a quotient of maintaining a perfect balance between the elements that matter most to us.
 Our mind wants all the factors to be in perfect rhythm, to feel liberated and happy.
 Even when one element of our happiness is in disharmony, other factors gets impacted and unhappiness prevails.

 Unfortunately, the revelation of wisdom was not an answer to the question I imposed.
-So what could one do to minimize the impact from externalities and still remain happy?
+So what could one do to minimize the impact of externalities and still remain happy?
 The literary world had lots to offer on this subject.
 Some defined meditation as the recipe, others claimed to devote oneself to God, and few called for detachment.
 The list goes on.
 However, in my opinion, these were easier said than done.

 Retrospectively, for the past few years, I had felt more content than I was ever in my life.
 And when I look back it was not because of success in professional life or my family started loving me more.
 So what was it?
 And after some deliberations and brooding, I concluded that the only change that led to my happy state of mind was my experience with self-discipline.